Symmetry in neutrino oscillation in matter with non-unitarity: Introduction

 \section{Introduction}

 Symmetry positions in a deepest place in our understanding of quantum mechanics and quantum field theory~\cite{Itzykson:1980rh,Coleman:1985rnk}.
 Recently we have studied the reparametrization symmetry in neutrino oscillations in matter~\cite{Minakata:2021dqh,Minakata:2022yvs,Minakata:2021goi}.
 We have constructed a machinery called ``Symmetry Finder'' (SF) for a systematic search for symmetries in the neutrino system in matter.
-SF has been successfully applied to the Denton~{\it et al.}~(DMP)~\cite{Denton:2016wmg} and the solar-resonance perturbation (SRP)~\cite{Martinez-Soler:2019nhb} theories to uncover the ``twin'' eight reparametrization symmetries of the 1-2 state exchange type~\cite{Minakata:2021dqh,Minakata:2022yvs}, and the sixteen 1-3 state exchange symmetries~\cite{Minakata:2021goi} in the helio-perturbation theory~\cite{Minakata:2015gra}.
-For our frequent usage, we denote the reparametrization symmetry discussed in these references as the ``Rep symmetry'' throughout this paper.
+SF has been successfully applied to the Denton~{\it et al.}~(DMP)~\cite{Denton:2016wmg} and the solar-resonance perturbation (SRP)~\cite{Martinez-Soler:2019nhb} theories to uncover the ``twin''~\cite{Minakata:2022pyr} eight reparametrization symmetries of the 1-2 state exchange type~\cite{Minakata:2021dqh,Minakata:2022yvs}, and the sixteen 1-3 state exchange symmetries~\cite{Minakata:2021goi} in the helio-perturbation theory~\cite{Minakata:2015gra}.
+Enrichment of the symmetries in matter environment~\cite{Wolfenstein:1977ue} is emphasized~\cite{Minakata:2022yvs,Minakata:2022pyr}.\footnote{ We remark that in this manuscript citation of the articles that are devoted to the SF symmetry discussions includes the ones which appeared after version 1 of e-Print:~2206.06474.
+This is to make our description of the Rep symmetry up to date, and to provide a less incomplete list of the references on the SF symmetry within the scope of the present author. } For our frequent usage, we denote the reparametrization symmetry discussed in these references as the ``Rep symmetry'' throughout this paper.

 Despite the above mentioned successes in symmetry hunting, we still do not know the whole picture of the Rep symmetry.
 In particular, nature of the Rep symmetry has been the subject of scrutiny since the SF search has been started.
 Invariance of the oscillation probability under a Rep symmetry transformation implies that there is another way of parametrizing the equivalent solution of the theory.
 It suggests a different characterization of the Rep symmetry from the ones discussed in refs.~\cite{Itzykson:1980rh,Coleman:1985rnk}.
 Then, the imminent questions would be: \begin{itemize}